Home / Undergraduate Application Guide / Undergraduate – Queen’s University

 Scholarships, Bursaries and Financial Aid

-We recognize merit, acknowledge need and give you the opportunity to fully participate in the Queen’s experience.
 We have more than $27 million in financial awards available annually, and approximately 45% of all undergraduate students each year receive financial support from Queen’s.

-We offer grade-based admission scholarships that we assess automatically, and do not require you to apply.
+We offer grades-based admission scholarships that we assess automatically, and do not require you to apply.
 There are also Major Admission Awards, which require an application (due December 8), and range in value from $40,000 to $120,000 over 4 years.

 In addition to scholarships and awards, bursaries are available to students with demonstrated financial need.
 Simply complete your Queen’s Financial Aid and Awards Profile and you will automatically be considered for most of the awards included in our financial aid package.
 You will find the profile form in SOLUS after you apply for admission.